-It’s an emblem-new season for the Seattle Mariners, and with it comes a logo-new ballpark name: The stadium formerly called Safeco Field is now T-Mobile Park.
+It’s an emblem-new season for the Seattle Mariners, and with it comes a logo-new ballpark name: The stadium formerly Safeco Field is now T-Mobile Park.

 Getting to T-Mobile Park

 “If you are going south after the game, park south of the stadium,” pointers Mariners fan Zach Wurtz.
 “If north—park north.
-Trying to bypass the stadium after a game, shall we out can upload 30-plus mins to go 5 blocks.”
+Trying to bypass the stadium after a game, shall we out can upload 30-plus mins to go five blocks.”

 Taking transit to T-Mobile Park

-If light rail’s no longer an alternative, there are so many buses that could get you to the stadiums.
+If light rail is no longer an alternative, many buses could get you to the stadiums.
 The southbound 21, 116, 118, 119, 131, and 132 prevent Edgar Martinez Drive right next to the park.
 The northbound five, 19, 21, 24, 26, 28, 29, 33, 37, 116, 118, 119, 124, 131, 132, a hundred and fifty, 177, 178, and a hundred ninety forestall Royal Brougham simply north of the park.
-Up to within the Sodo Busway, proper through the stadium station, there are so many buses to serve you: The 101, 102, one hundred fifty, 177, 178, a hundred ninety, 590, 594, and 595 northbound, or the southbound five, 11, 101, 102, one hundred fifty, 177, 178, a hundred ninety, 590, or 594.
+Up to within the Sodo Busway, proper through the stadium station, there are so many buses to serve you: The 101, 102, one hundred fifty, 177, 178, hundred ninety, 590, 594, and 595 northbound, or the southbound five, 11, 101, 102, one hundred fifty, 177, 178, a hundred ninety, 590, or 594.
 The Mariners have even created a reachable transit map.

 Biking to T-Mobile Park